Mentorship FAQs

 People from around the world (excluding Russia, Belarus, Donetsk People's Republic, and Luhansk People's Republic)

-Eligible mentors must be approved or invited by a project administrator
+Eligible mentors must be approved or invited by a program administrator

 All applicants must meet the Linux Foundation Mentorship eligibility requirements